RaoNikitha/raonikitha.github.io/_projects/2018-11-21-AdversarialAttacks.md

 ---
 title: "Analysis of Adversarial Attacks To Fool Deep Networks"
 collection: projects
+excerpt: "A study of various adversarial attacks along with defenses for the attacks for deep networks using ImageNet.
+A performance analysis of these attacks on standard models was also carried out."
 type: "Class Project (Aug '18 - Dec '18)"
 permalink: /projects/2018-11-21-AdversarialAttacks
 venue: "PES University"